Higher rank rigidity for Berwald spaces: Preliminaries on Finsler spaces

-For Finsler manifolds, tensors are defined on the tangent bundle $TM$ instead of $M$ (which is the case for Riemannian manifolds).
-We use a natural coordinate system $(x^1,...,x^n,y^1,...,y^n)$ on $TM$, where $(x^1,...,x^n)$ is a local coordinate system on $M$, and for any $y\in T_xM$, $y=y^j\frac{\partial}{\partial x^j}$.
+We recall some notions of tensors for a Finsler manifold $M$.
+In general, they are defined on the tangent bundle $TM$ instead of $M$, as distinct from the case for Riemannian manifolds.
+There is a natural coordinate system $(x^1,\cdots,x^n,y^1,\cdots,y^n)$ on $TM$, where $(x^1,\cdots,x^n)$ is a local coordinate system on $M$, and for any $y\in T_xM$, $y=y^j\frac{\partial}{\partial x^j}$.
 Here we list some tensors and quantities which will be useful later.
 We use Einstein summation convention throughout this paper.

 \begin{enumerate}

 \item The fundamental tensor $g=g_{ij}dx^i\otimes dx^j$ where:

 \item The Cartan tensor $C=C_{ijk}dx^i\otimes dx^j\otimes dx^k$ where: